 I like to eat these unadorned, but they’d certainly pair nicely with any dip or spread.
 Just be careful, as they’re delicate and crumble more easily than store-bought crackers.

-1 tablespoon agave nectar (or other liquid sweetener)
+- 1 tbsp maple syrup (or other liquid sweetener)